JoshMarino/gazebo_and_ros_control/README.md

 **ROS package Dependancies**
 * Gazebo: The main ROS simulation environment.
-* Rviz: 3D visualisation tool for ROS.
+* RViz: 3D visualisation tool for ROS.
 * ROS Indigo: Eighth ROS distribution release.
 * [ros_control](https://github.com/ros-controls/ros_control): Controller framework for ROS
-* ros_controllers `sudo apt-get install ros-indigo-ros-control ros-indigo-ros-controllers`
+* ros_controllers `sudo apt-get install ros-indigo-ros-control ros-indigo-ros-controller`

 #####Goal 1#####
 The three tutorials provide the basic building blocks needed to accomplish the first goal.
-A complete ROS package that starts gazebo and rviz with the RRBot will require:
+A complete ROS package that starts Gazebo and RViz with the RRBot will require:

-1. a package.xml and CMakeList file to build within the CatKin workskpace.
+1. a package.xml and CMakeList file to build within the CatKin workskpace
-2. a [.xacro](http://wiki.ros.org/xacro) file used to simplify the robot URDF file and load.
+2. a [.xacro](http://wiki.ros.org/xacro) file used to simplify the robot URDF file and load
-3. .gazebo and .rviz files to load your robot in Gazebo and Rviz for robot simulation and visualisation in ROS.
+3. .gazebo and .rviz files to load your robot in Gazebo and Rviz for robot simulation and visualisation in ROS
 4. .yaml file to incorporate parameters not supported by URDF
-5. An executable .py with the appropriate subscriber/publisher node definition.
+5. an executable script with the appropriate subscriber/publisher node definition
-6. A launch file.
+6. a launch file

 The .xacro, .gazebo and .rviz files can be made using this [tutorial](http://gazebosim.org/tutorials/?tut=ros_control) as a guide.